"White Tree Sunflower"

-I recommend growing them indoors until they are at least 3 months old.
-For lighting, you may use a bright fluorescent or LED bulb kept about 4 inches (10 cm) from the plants.
-Avoid incandescent (screw-in) bulbs, even if they're called "plant bulbs".
+I recommend growing them indoors until they are at least 2-3 months old.
+For lighting, you may use a bright LED or fluorescent bulb kept about 4 inches (10 cm) from the plants (See: "Growing indoors with LED lights").
 You can also put them in filtered sunlight.
 Protect them from strong, direct sun.

 Watering - Aim to keep the soil evenly moist (but not soggy) most of the time.
 They use a lot of water, so do not let the soil dry out.
 A moisture meter probe works well for monitoring moisture levels down in the root zone.

-Fertilizing -- While they are small, feed weekly with a small amount of dilute liquid fertilizer (1/8 strength).
-Hydroponic fertilizer is ideal for young seedlings, because it is easily absorbed and contains all essential nutrients.
-After 6 weeks, you may switch to a granular fertilizer, following the dosage on the package.
-Or continue feeding weekly with dilute liquid fertilizer.
+Fertilizing -- Once they are 5-7 days old, feed weekly with a small amount of liquid fertilizer using a very dilute dose (1/8 strength).
+Hydroponic fertilizer is ideal for young seedlings, because it is easily absorbed and complete.
+After 6 weeks, you may switch to a granular fertilizer if you prefer.
+Choose one with micronutrients, and follow the dosage on the package.

 It's normal for an older leaf to occasionally turn yellow and drop, but if it seems excessive, the soil may be too dry in the root zone.
-If you are certain that's not the case, the plant may need more fertilizer (nitrogen).
+If you are certain the soil has been moist enough, the plant may need more fertilizer (nitrogen).

-Repotting - Repot your plants to larger containers whenever the plant becomes root-bound.
+Repotting - Repot your plants to larger containers whenever their roots have filled the container.
 Water the soil before repotting, to keep the soil ball from breaking apart, which can damage the roots.
 By the second year, the plant will need a very large container - at least 10 gallons (38 liters), and preferably larger.
 If you must keep it in a smaller container, you may need to prune it to a smaller size, but do this before October if you want it to flower the following year.